 - Contact us - We can refer you to a lawyer who is an expert in Title IX law.
 They will assess whether or not your school is in compliance.
 Sometimes just an initial contact from an attorney is enough for a school to realize that the best path forward is to treat all athletes fairly.

-- > Contact the Women’s Sports Foundation hotline at 800.227.3988 for advice if you are facing gender discrimination in sports.
+- > Contact the Women’s Sports Foundation hotline at 800.227.3988.
+They will provide advice and can connect you with attorneys.

 - Contact your school’s Title IX coordinator. - All schools that receive federal funding should have a Title IX Coordinator.
 This person is responsible for Title IX compliance and should be able to help.
 Your campus directory can tell you who this person is and how to contact them.

 - File a complaint with the Office of Civil Rights in the Department of Education, if you feel that you have been adversely affected by your school’s failure to follow the law.
 This describes how to file a complaint and here is a fillable pdf form that can be used to file a complaint.
-Please know that the Office of Civil Rights is often overburdened and can take a very long time to address complaints.
+However, at this time we do not recommend this option.

 - Share the data on social media – include the @name of your school and #AccelerateEquity.